 A winter visit to Bodiam Castle

 Visit Bodiam Castle during the winter months and enjoy the tranquility of its surroundings.
-Our castle guides will be offering tours on the hour to give you an insight to the medieval history of the castle or to talk about the men behind the conservation of this magnificent building.
+Our castle guides will be offering tours on the hour during November, January and February (excluding school half-term) to give you an insight to the medieval history of the castle and to talk about the men behind the conservation of this magnificent building.

 Visit our medieval castle

 The impressive and beautiful symmetry of Bodiam Castle with its massive towers and broad moat is the perfect example of a 14th century medieval castle.
 A great place to explore and imagine yourself back in the past and coming across the bridge for a magnificent feast in the great hall.

 Outside of the school holiday half-term (9 - 17 February), our castle guides will be guiding visitors into the castle on the hour from 11am to 3pm.
 The tours will focus on the medieval history of the castle and the more modern conservation history of this magnificent building.
 On Wednesdays and Fridays at noon our tours will focus on Lord Curzon's role in monumental preservation which led to his work at Bodiam Castle.